-- 2 tbsp each hemp, chia, and ground flax seeds
+- 2 tablespoon each hemp chia, and ground flax seeds

-- 2 tbsp chai spice mix, enclosed in loose-leaf tea infuser or wrapped in cheesecloth and tied with twine
+- 2 tablespoon chai spice mix enclosed in loose-leaf tea infuser or wrapped in cheesecloth and tied with twine

 - Bring quinoa, milk, and seeds to simmer in saucepan.
 Reduce heat to low, add spices, and simmer until quinoa is tender, about 15 minutes.
 Add more milk if needed throughout cooking.
 Remove from heat, remove spices, and fluff with fork.